#accessiBe Will Get You Sued

 Users Share Their Experience with accessiBe (20 March 2021)

-Holly Scott-Gardner read a post from accessiBe asking for users to keep an open mind and try its service for themselves.
-So she did.
-She wrote about her experience in Do Automated Solutions like #AccessiBe Make the Web More Accessible? and recorded a video.
-I have embedded the video, but this conclusion stood out in her post:
+Connor Scott-Gardner read a post from accessiBe asking for users to keep an open mind and try its service for themselves.
+So he did.
+He wrote about his experience in Do Automated Solutions like #AccessiBe Make the Web More Accessible? and recorded a video.
+I have embedded the video, but this conclusion stood out in his post:

 In the end, it was far easier to navigate the blog post without AccessiBe.
 Although I’d have liked for better table markup, I could understand the information perfectly well without it, and I could at least navigate the page quickly.
 With AccessiBe enabled, this became impossible.